tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 [RoundTripTest]($github.base_url$/esw-contract/src/test/scala/esw/contract/data/RoundTripTest.scala)

-The [esw-contract]($github.dir.base_url$/esw-contract/src/main/scala) module contains examples for all the models which are sent over the wire for HTTP requests/responses and AKKA messages.
+The [esw-contract]($github.dir.base_url$/esw-contract/src/main/scala) module contains examples for all the models which are sent over the wire for HTTP requests/responses and PEKKO messages.
 **RoundTripTest** consumes all these models and verifies that they are serialized and deserialized properly using both `CBOR` and `JSON` formats.